abhielecta/naukri-support-agent/README.md

 `OPENAI_API_KEY`), but **nothing in the acceptance criteria requires it**, and no part of this submission was produced with it.

-## Originality
+## AI assistance disclosure

-The dataset design, the 12 knowledge-base documents, all code, and all analysis in this repository are my own work, written for this specific brief.
+**This project was developed with the help of an AI coding assistant.**

+I am disclosing this openly rather than leaving it to be inferred.
+The assistant was used substantially throughout: it generated the majority of the Python modules, the twelve knowledge-base documents, the evaluation harnesses and the written analysis in this README, working from the capstone brief.
+My role was directing the work, making the scope and design decisions, running and verifying the code on my own machine, and reviewing the output.

+Everything in the repository has been executed and verified end to end — all sixteen transcripts in [`transcripts/`](transcripts/) were produced by real runs on my machine, and the numbers quoted throughout this README match those runs.

+If AI assistance is not permitted for this assessment, please treat this disclosure as notice of that before grading, rather than discovering it afterwards.